Your perception creates your reality

 Perception changes experience

 Unwittingly, I was fulfilling my perception of: “I am pretty much on my own, and if I need anything, I had better do it myself, because others are too busy to help”.
 After many months of feeling frustrated, overwhelmed and alone; a back problem forced me to ask for help.
 At first, it was difficult and uncomfortable.
-I felt I was imposing my own problems on others.
+I felt I was imposing my problems on others.
 But after a while, something magic happened.
 I began to see that people around me, cared about me, and wanted to help.

-When I asked people for the support they overdid the support they gave me.
+When I asked people for support they overdid the support they gave me.
 I saw that when people were helping me, they felt connected and were happier helping me than watching me struggle alone.

 A light bulb moment